Climate change in Texas: Climate change impacts

-Climate change is expected to have a wide-spread and significant impacts on Texas.
-Extreme hot days are expected be more frequent due to the increasing average temperature.
+Climate change is expected to have widespread and significant impacts on Texas.
+Extremely hot days are expected be more frequent, due to the increasing average temperature.
 With higher temperature, there could be decreasing relative humidity and increasing evapotranspiration.
 Therefore, the degree of aridity would rise and even longer and more severe droughts could happen.
 There will be less available water resources under climate change and water scarcity can be exacerbated by the rapidly growing water demand due to fast urbanization in Texas.

-Additionally, sea level rise along the Texas coastline is likely to be greater than the projected global sea level rise (i.e., 1-4 feet) to the end of this century, which makes the coastal region more susceptible to storm surges.
+Additionally, sea level rise along the Texas coastline is likely to be greater than the projected global sea level rise (i.e., 1–4 feet) to the end of this century, which makes the coastal region more susceptible to storm surges.
 Extreme weather events like hurricanes might be more intense which can make much larger losses and threaten the local residents.

 There is also an increasing trend of both frequency and intensity of heavy precipitation with light or normal rains less likely to happen in the future, which could lead to higher soil moisture stress in Texas.

 Extreme weather

 Overall, the amount of precipitation on extremely wet or snowy days is likely to decrease in winter and increase in summer.
 Storms with heavy rain are expected to become more extreme, causing flooding.
 The frequency of extremely hot days in summer is also expected to increase because of the general warming trend.
 Many arid areas in Texas will likely enter desertification or lose its productivity for activities like livestock.
+A warmer atmosphere can hold more moisture, making more extreme flooding possible; according to Climate Central, San Antonio rainfall intensity has increased by 6% since 1970 while Austin's has risen by 19%.

 In 2020, high temperatures and lack of rainfall led to a drought with D3 (extreme) and D4 (exceptional) categories in Texas as well as many other Western and Central states.
 The Western/Central Drought and Heatwave (event name) lasted through the months of June to December and resulted in 45 deaths as well as an estimated cost of 4.5 billion dollars.

-In February 2021, Texas experienced terrible snowstorms and wide-range unexpected power outages that was uncommon in history, which might caused by climate change based on related researches.
+In February 2021, Texas experienced terrible snowstorms and wide-range unexpected power outages that was uncommon in history, which might have been caused by climate change based on related researches.

+According to the Fifth National Climate Assessment published in 2023, coastal states including California, Florida, Louisiana, and Texas are experiencing "more significant storms and extreme swings in precipitation".